,

 Similarly when a nucleus splits into two almost equal parts in a fission reaction.
 The mass of the original nucleus is greater than the sum of its products.

 Fusion reactions obey the same rule.
-The masses of the original nuclei are greater than the mass of the nucleus they create.
+The overall mass of the original nuclei is greater than the mass of the new nucleus and remnants created.

 back to top